-THE FOLLOWING ARE ADDITIONAL INVESTMENT LIMITATIONS OF EACH FUND.
+THE FOLLOWING ARE ADDITIONAL INVESTMENT LIMITATIONS OF EACH FUND (UNLESS OTHERWISE NOTED).
 THE FOLLOWING RESTRICTIONS ARE DESIGNATED AS NON-FUNDAMENTAL AND MAY BE CHANGED BY THE BOARD OF TRUSTEES OF THE TRUST WITHOUT THE APPROVAL OF SHAREHOLDERS.

-- 1. Pledging.
+1. Pledging.
 Each Fund will not mortgage, pledge, hypothecate or in any manner transfer, as security for indebtedness, any assets of the Fund except as may be necessary in connection with borrowings described in limitation (1) above.
 Margin deposits, security interests, liens and collateral arrangements with respect to transactions involving options, futures contracts and other permitted investments and techniques are not deemed to be a mortgage, pledge or hypothecation of assets for purposes of this limitation.
-Each Fund will not pledge more than one third of its assets at any one time. - 2.
-Borrowing.
-Each Fund will not purchase any security while borrowings representing more than 5% of its total assets are outstanding. - 3.
-Margin Purchases.
+Each Fund will not pledge more than one third of its assets at any one time.

+2. Borrowing.
+Each Fund will not purchase any security while borrowings representing more than 5% of its total assets are outstanding.

+3. Margin Purchases.
 Each Fund will not purchase securities or evidences of interest thereon on "margin."
-This limitation is not applicable to short-term credit obtained by each Fund for the clearance of purchases and sales or redemption of securities, or to arrangements with respect to transactions involving options, futures contracts and other permitted investment techniques. - 4.
-Illiquid Investments.
-Each Fund will not hold 15% or more of its net assets in securities for which there are legal or contractual restrictions on resale and other illiquid securities. - 5.
-80% Dividend Paying Securities Investment Policy.
-Each Fund has adopted a policy that under normal conditions, each Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities that have increased their dividend for a minimum of five consecutive years.
-Shareholders of each Fund will be provided with at least 60 days prior written notice of any change in each Fund's policy. - 6.
-Foreign Investment Policy (Copeland International Risk Managed Dividend Growth Fund Only).
-The Fund has adopted a policy that under normal market conditions, the Fund will invest in at least three different countries, and at least 40% of its assets outside of the U.S. Shareholders of the Fund will be provided with at least 60 days prior notice of any change in the Fund's policy.
+This limitation is not applicable to short-term credit obtained by each Fund for the clearance of purchases and sales or redemption of securities, or to arrangements with respect to transactions involving options, futures contracts and other permitted investment techniques.

+4. Illiquid Investments.
+Each Fund will not hold 15% or more of its net assets in securities for which there are legal or contractual restrictions on resale and other illiquid securities.

+5. 80% Dividend Paying Securities Investment Policy (Copeland Dividend Growth Fund Only).
+The Fund has adopted a policy that under normal conditions, each Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities that have increased their dividend for a minimum of five consecutive years.
+Shareholders of the Fund will be provided with at least 60 days prior written notice of any change in the Fund's policy.

+6. 80% Investment Policy (Copeland SMID Cap Dividend Growth Fund Only).
+The Copeland SMID Cap Dividend Growth Fund has adopted a policy that under normal market conditions, the Fund will invest at least 80% of its assets (defined as net assets plus the amount of borrowing for investment purposes) in securities of small and mid-capitalization companies that pay a dividend and that have increased their dividend in the most recent annual period.
+Shareholders of the Fund will be provided with at least 60 days prior written notice of any change in the Fund's policy.
+The Fund's Adviser considers "small and mid-capitalization" companies to include companies with market capitalizations, at the time of purchase, within the market capitalization range of any stock in the Russell 2500® Index.
+This capitalization range fluctuates and the average market cap was \$6.8 billion as of December 31, 2020.